ocupop/hawaiitax/src/_staff/james-obenour.md

-  Florida State University, B.A. in Accounting and Finance</p><p><strong>Experience: </strong>James worked at Keefe McCollough, a well-established public accounting firm in Fort Lauderdale, Florida for six years prior to joining HiAccounting providing tax and audit consulting, financial statement preparation, and general accounting services.
+  Florida State University, B.A. in Accounting and Finance</p><p><strong>Experience: </strong>James worked at Keefe McCollough, a well-established public accounting firm in Fort Lauderdale, Florida for six years prior to joining HiAccounting in 2018.
+There, he provided tax and audit consulting, financial statement preparation, and general accounting services.
   His current focus is on individual and business tax preparation, planning and consulting.
 He&rsquo;s worked in industries including: construction, healthcare, government, and non-profit.</p><p><strong>Fun Fact:</strong> James enjoys surfing and catching waves when he&rsquo;s not working in the office.</p>
 email: James@hi-accounting.com
 phone: 808-529-9990
 linkedin: